 - For a particular material, thermal conductivity is the function of Temperature.

-- The significant dimensionless number in unsteady state heat transfer is Fourier number
+- The significant dimensionless number in unsteady state heat transfer is the Fourier number

-- The thermal boundary layer is thinner than hydrodynamic boundary layer when Prandtl number>1
+- The thermal boundary layer is thinner than the hydrodynamic boundary layer when Prandtl number>1

-- When warm end approach of the heat exchanger is approximately equal to the cold end approach them LMTD is equal to the arithmetic mean.
+- When the warm end approach of the heat exchanger is approximately equal to the cold end approach the LMTD is equal to the arithmetic mean.